Miranda Warnings

 The criminal defense attorneys at Sammis Law Firm are experienced in fighting to exclude statements taken in violation of your Miranda rights under the 5th and 6th Amendments of the United States Constitution.

 Contact us for a free consultation.
-Our main office is located in downtown Tampa in Hillsborough County, FL.
-We also have a second office in New Port Richey in Pasco County, FL.
+Visit our office in downtown Tampa in Hillsborough County, FL, and we have additional offices in Clearwater and New Port Richey, FL.

 Call 813-250-0500.